-If you’re building a product, you probably are collecting customer feedback—about 95% of companies do.
+If you’re building a product, you probably are collecting customer feedback—about 95% of companies have a feedback process.

-You might even be in the smaller group of companies that actually systematically use that feedback to inform their product development.
-If so, you’re ahead of the curve.
+You might even be in the smaller group of companies and entrepreneurs that actually systematically use that feedback to inform their product development.
+(If so, you’re ahead of the curve.)

 But there’s one more thing companies do after they build a requested feature that really distinguishes them as customer-centric: they let their customers know.

-We’re not talking about a newsletter blast or a change log (those are important—definitely do those too).
+We’re not talking about sending a newsletter blast or updating a changelog (those are important—definitely do those too).